colingit93/TP-Link-HS110/README.md

-Energy and Time are written into a .csv
+Energy and Time are written into a .csv and .xlsx

 Pyplot is used to plot the data